 Chronic pelvic pain is one of the most common health care problems in our society.
 It is estimated that 25 million women suffer with chronic pelvic pain.
-Approximately 25% of women with CPP may spend two to three days in bed each month.
-More than half of the women with CPP must cut down on their daily activities one or more days a month and 90% have pain with penetration (e.g., intercourse or sex, tampon usage, etc.).
+Approximately 25% of women with CPP may spend 2-3 days in bed each month.
+More than half of the women with CPP must cut down on their daily activities 1 or more days a month and 90% have pain with intercourse (sex).
 Almost half of the women with CPP feel sad or depressed some of the time.

-Although CPP is more prevalent in women, it can also occur in men where it is often known as chronic abacterial prostatitis, penile pain or testicular pain.
-In men, the pain can manifest in the perineum (area between the testicles and anus), rectum, prostate, penis, testicles, low back and abdomen.
+Although CPP is more prevalent in women, it can also occur in men where it is often known as chronic abacterial prostatitis.
+In men, the pain can manifest in the perineum, rectum, prostate, penis, testicles and abdomen.
 Chronic pelvic pain impacts people across the gender spectrum including transgender, LGBTQ and gender non-conforming.
 For many transgender and gender non-conforming people, healthcare is not easily accessible.
 CPP is also poorly studied in this patient population.